You have an RFI or other comparison model you would like to complete in order to evaluate Admin Arsenal's PDQ Products.

 A: Yes, we have schedules as well as other performance options, such as number of concurrent deployments, that allow you to make tweaks that will optimize deployments to work best within your environment.

 A: We currently offer email support for all customers.
-Enterprise licensed customers have priority support, Pro licensed customers have normal priority support, and Free customers receive support with no priority.
-We also have product documentation, http://www.adminarsenal.com/documentation/; our support site, which includes Knowledge Base articles with a Community forum, https://adminarsenal.zendesk.com/hc/en-us; and videos that cover most of the major program features, https://adminarsenal.zendesk.com/hc/en-us/categories/202839567 (or here: https://www.youtube.com/user/AdminArsenal.
-Every Thursday, we also host a live webcast to review various topics where users can have their questions answered live.
+Users with an active Enterprise license receive priority support.
+We also have product documentation, https://www.pdq.com/documentation/http://www.adminarsenal.com/documentation/; our support site, which includes Knowledge Base articles with a Community forum, https://adminarsenal.zendesk.com/hc/en-us; and videos that cover most of the major program features: https://www.youtube.com/c/AdminArsenal Every Thursday, we also host a live webcast to review various topics where users can have their questions answered live: https://live.pdq.com/

 A: The upgrade process is simple.
 Download and install the program executable and within the preferences you can turn on Update Alerts so the Status bar will display alerts when new product updates are available for download.
 Additionally, you can sign up for email updates when new versions are released.